Exxon plans to shut Baytown, Texas, crude unit by late next week -sources

 HOUSTON, Jan 14 (Reuters) - Exxon Mobil Corp XOM.N plans to shut the second-largest crude distillation unit (CDU) at its 560,500 barrel-per-day (bpd) Baytown, Texas, refinery by late next week, sources familiar with plant operations said on Friday.

-The 135,000-bpd Pipestill-7 is being shut for a planned overhaul, the sources said.
+The 135,000-bpd Pipestill-7 CDU is being shut for a planned overhaul, the sources said.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))